 Lease Extension entitles the leasehold owner to:

-• A premium which has been calculated according to the legislation – not chosen solely by the landlord.
+- A premium that is calculated according to the law (not chosen solely by the landlord)

 Freeholders are entitled to be compensated for the financial loss caused by the extension of the lease, which translates into a premium paid by the leaseholder.
 This premium takes into account:

-It is possible for homeowners to approach their landlord or freeholder for an informal lease extension, if they prefer.
+It is possible for homeowners to approach their landlord or freeholder for an informal lease extension, rather than through the statutory process.
 Some seek professional advice before doing so, to make sure that the premium they are offering has a reasonable chance of being accepted.
-Others may find that the counter-offer presented by their freeholder seems unfair, or would simply prefer to follow the legal process of lease extension.
+Others may find that the counter-offer presented by their freeholder seems unfair, or that they would prefer to follow the legal process to obtain a statutory lease extension.

 To begin the formal proceedings, you will need a professional lease extension valuation, upon which negotiations with your landlord can be based.
 After receiving this, you can serve your Initial Notice, also known as a Section 42 Notice, on your landlord, which sets the process in motion.